BackdoorTech/BackdoorTech/README.md

-## I’m Peter, a technician, doing my first year of electronics and telecommunications college
+## I’m Peter, a technician, doing my first year of electronics and telecommunications

 I help you to build better and elegant software by using • design pattern • development methodologies • agile practices • programming disciplines